Why Your Business Needs Cloud Application in 2020?

 Tighten Your Control

 Control freaks can have their data in their own hands!
 I love that idea.
-Businesses wanting this are not necessarily control freaks.
+Businesses wanting this does not necessarily control freaks.
 If a business relies on a third party, it would have little control over how the cloud is used or how quickly it can be expanded.
 All major decisions lie with the business which can decide how large the cloud should be, how many users should be given access and how strong the security should be.
 Literally everything!

 Bend it Like Beckham